“What can I do to increase my brain power?” someone asked me the other day.

 What really helps us get past our limiting self-beliefs is an acquisition of superior knowledge and mastery of the skill or subject matter at hand.
 If I am appearing for an exam, for instance, and I’m not prepared, I can talk about or listen to all the positive things in the world, it won’t calm my nerves or make me more intelligent.

-True mental toughness or the brain power is something that’s essential to breaking free of the shackles of mind, comes from challenging my beliefs about what I think I can do and then decimating them by doing more or better than what I ever thought I could do.
+True mental toughness, or the brain power that’s essential to breaking free of the shackles of the mind, comes from challenging my beliefs about what I think I can do and then decimating them by doing more or better than what I ever thought I could do.
 And, to accomplish such a feat I must be prepared to train my mind.

 Here’s the golden question you can ask yourself to accomplish just about anything in life.
 Whenever you feel you can’t do something, simply ask yourself:

 How can I do it?

 Relentlessly ask yourself, “how can I do it?” and let it brew till your mind agrees to spill the answer to you.
 Whatever it is that you are struggling with in your life, any mental, physical, emotional, social or spiritual barrier that you can’t seem to cross, keep asking yourself, “how can I do it?” and be amazed at how incredibly powerful your mind is in coming up with answers to difficult questions.